 This course will introduce the student to Air Traffic Control operations.
-These procedures will be studied from the publication prepared for the National Air Traffic Training Program and other training material.
+These procedures will be studied from the publication Traffic Training Program and other training material.

 AWS 240 Aviation Weather (3) F, Su

 An exploration of various cloud formations, formation of warm, cold, occluded, and stationary fronts, the life of thunderstorms, winds (both surface and aloft), icing, and many other weather phenomena.
 Emphasis will be placed on operations in cold weather and low visibility, windshear and microburst detection, information formats, weather radar, TCAS, and the role and responsibilities of ATC in weather observation and reporting.